 Maker's Mark is a fine example of Kentucky straight bourbon whiskey at its best.
 Just like all bourbons, it is distilled primarily from corn, with some malted barley thrown into the mix.
 However, this whiskey comes with a twist that helps define its signature taste, opting for red winter wheat in the mashbill rather than the more common rye.
 That single ingredient imparts a soft, rich sweetness that has propelled Maker's Mark to be one of the most popular bourbons in the world.

 Unlike many others, this whiskey carries no age statement.
 That's because the distillery prides itself on pulling the spirit out of the new charred American oak barrels it's aged in "when it's done."
 This is generally between five and eight years.
-It is bottled slightly stronger than most whiskies as well, at 45 percent alcohol by volume (90 proof).
+It is bottled slightly stronger than most whiskeys as well, at 45 percent alcohol by volume (90 proof).

 The Loretto Distillery

 The whiskey is produced, aged, and bottled entirely at the Loretto, Kentucky distillery.
-They even print the old-fashioned labels on site.
+They even print the old-fashioned labels on-site.
 It is one of the most picturesque industrial sites you will find, which is why it's a popular stop for travelers.

 Not much has changed since 1953 when Bill Samuels Sr. and his wife Margie first developed the bourbon.
 Though the brand is now owned by Beam Suntory, it has remained under the watchful eyes of the Samuels family.
 For years it was led by Bill Samuels Jr.—a legend in the whiskey world—who has since turned over the reins to his son, Rob Samuels.

 There are many fascinating aspects to the Samuels' story.
 Among those is the fact that the family has Scottish-Irish roots.
 This heritage is why Maker's Mark takes on the scotch spelling of "whiskey," dropping the "e" that is more commonly used for American whiskeys.